ntaraujo/kivy-easier/README.md

 Please extract to a folder that has full access permission.
 For example 'Program Files' can not be used.

+We recommend one easy to remember and type.
+Like "C:\ke\\".

 ![](https://badgen.net/badge/size/420MB/?label=expected+size)

 #### 3. Run Kivy-Easier.exe